 Visit Film Site: www.penningtonproductions.com

-The 14th Victim explores why Phil DiNatale befriended the man he spent three years of his life hunting and how the fame of the case affected him and his family.
+STRANGLEHOLD: In the Shadow of the Boston Strangler explores why Phil DiNatale befriended the man he spent three years of his life hunting and how the fame of the case affected him and his family.

 Being the son of a cop is different than being the daughter of a cop.
 It is especially true when your father is Detective Phil DiNatale, one of the lead investigators on the 1960’s case of the Boston Strangler.
 It is even more bizarre when he wrote letters and befriended the serial killer he spent three years of his life chasing.